 The NBA chose the Oura Ring, pitched first and foremost as a wearable device that could “mitigate the silent spread of Covid-19 by flagging potential onset symptoms,” such as rising temperature, heart rate variations, and respiratory rate variations.

 And yet, a year on from those surreal NBA playoffs – during which an estimated one in four basketball pros used the Oura daily, and after which the device was named one of TIME magazine’s best inventions of 2020 – it’s still pretty rare to see a smart ring in the wild.

 I bought and briefly used one (more on that later), and I personally know of several people who have seriously considered one, though none, in the end, have yet to make the switch.

-For many of us, however, questions remain: why choose a smart ring over a smartwatch or band?
+However, many of us questions remain: why choose a smart ring over a smartwatch or band?
 Who are smart rings for?
 And what is it about the data they collect that sets them apart from other daily wearables?

 - Smartwatches may not be as efficient as thought before: Is a smart ring the solution to detecting Sleep Apnea?

 - Samsung’s new patent builds upon ideas for a wearable Ring

 - Amazon working on a new ‘Ring’ wearable that features Alexa integration